Caris LeVert NBA Playoffs Player Props: Cavaliers vs. Knicks

 - The Cavaliers average the fewest possessions per game with 98.7.
 His opponents, the Knicks, have one of the slowest tempos with 101 possessions per contest.

-- On the glass, the Knicks are ranked seventh in the league, giving up 42 rebounds per contest.
+- On the glass, the Knicks have conceded 42 rebounds per game, which puts them seventh in the league.

-- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked squad in the league.
+- In terms of assists, the Knicks are 13th in the NBA, giving up 25.1 per contest.

-- In terms of 3-pointers, the Knicks are ranked 25th in the NBA, conceding 13 makes per game.
+- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked team in the NBA.

 Caris LeVert vs. the Knicks